Stage 4 of the GR 571 Stage 4 from Trois-Ponts to Vielsalm shows the beauty of the Ardennes to the maximum!

 And it certainly has lasted.
 I bought it new in 1972, after saving up my money earned doing some weekend gardening jobs.
 It’s been on my back all over the UK, to Switzerland and Austria, and is still doing fine service in the Ardennes.
 Not bad for something over 40 years old.

-I travelled to where I had finished stage 3: Trois-Ponts, which thanks to my early start I reached at 9 a.m.
+With my destination of Vielsalm in mind, I travelled to where I had finished stage 3: Trois-Ponts.
+Thanks to my early start I reached this at 9 a.m.
 As with every stage, the footpath started from the railway station with a steep climb up into the hills, although this time it was more like a narrow and rather precarious sheep track along the side of a steep hill.

 Having carefully and rather anxiously negotiated that, the path broadened out and passed through the forests, although at one stage the route couldn’t decide whether it was a footpath or a stream.